 Emily Best was born and raised in Butler, PA, and graduated from Butler High School in 2002.
 She is the daughter of Don Best and Ellen Garbuny, both small business owners on Main Street in Butler.
 Her father's family has lived in Western PA for generations, while her mother's family immigrated to PA after escaping the Holocaust in Europe.
-Emily now lives in McConnellsburg with her longtime partner John, their son and two daughters, several cats and Milo, the chihuahua.
+Emily now lives in McConnellsburg with her longtime partner John, their son and two daughters, and their four cats.

 A lifelong learner, Emily received her bachelor’s degree from the University of Pittsburgh, and her master’s degree from American University in Environmental Policy.
 After completing her education, Emily served her country as a Peace Corps Volunteer in West Africa.
 While there, Emily decided that upon going home, she would dedicate herself to learning about agriculture in Pennsylvania.
 She believed, as she still does, that our rural communities are the key to a healthy society, as the rural spaces grow the food and fuel to power our economic growth.